Center for Policy Design

 5. To enhance strategic leadership skills and develop the political sophistication necessary to successfully influence policy development, adoption, and implementation at the local, state and national levels.

-In 2023-24, create one Consortium cohort of up to 35 Senior Fellows.
+• In 2024-25, create one Consortium cohort of up to 30 Senior Fellows.
 The year-long program will include:

-• In-person Washington, DC symposium to be held September 21 and 22, 2023
+• In-person Washington, DC symposium at the Melrose Georegetown Hotel to be held September 19 and 20, 2024

 • Optional plenary or state-specific Senior Fellow sessions